The following are some best practices for creating a report in Looker Studio:

 Even using calculated fields can greatly increase the load time of your Looker Studio reports.

-If I want to blend data, it would either be in Google Sheets or BigQuery.
+If I want to blend data, I would either use Google Sheets or BigQuery.

 By default, a Looker Studio report is made up of only one page.
 But you can add multiple pages to a Looker Studio report.
 Additional pages provide a mechanism to reduce the complexity of any given page.